nlpsoc/Style-Embeddings/Readme.md

 │   │   ├── generate_dataset.py 	 # script to generate CAV tasks with different CC variables
 │   │   ├── global_const.py 	 	 # constants & functions that are globally accessible in the project
 │   │   ├── global_identifiable.py 	 # same as const but including paths/names that are local, like dir paths
-│   │   └── global_identifiable.py 	 # same as const but including paths/names that are local, like dir paths
+│   │   └── SD_calc.ipynp 	 # jupyter notebook to calculate stand devation & means from results
 │   ├── test
 │   │   ├── test_cluster.py
 │   │   ├── test_eval_model.py